 This comfortable and roomy 20-metre steel-hulled motor-vessel is ideal for expedition cruising in Alaskan waters.
 Perfect for research and educational programmes, she sleeps 12 passengers in six private cabins, has an expert naturalist on board and carries a motorised inflatable and kayaks for island excursions.

-The Island’s capital is Sitka, on the west coast Port Alexander, whose population is fewer than one hundred, lies in the extreme southeast; there are a few more tiny settlements on the east coast.
+The Island’s capital is Sitka, on the west coast Port Alexander, whose population is fewer than 100, lies in the extreme southeast; there are a few more tiny settlements on the east coast.
 In around 1900, many small-scale mining operations were based around Sitka and on the north side of the island; at this time canneries, whaling stations, and fox farms were established here and on the smaller surrounding islands, but most had already been abandoned by the start of World War II.
-All that remains to be seen now is a handful of delapidated buildings.

 It was named in 1805 by a captain of the Imperial Russian Navy to honour Alexander Andreyevich Baranov, senior manager of the influential Russian-American Company that controlled the region’s fur trade, who became the first governor of Russian Alaska.
 The native Tlingit people, however, refer to it as Sheet’-ká X'áat'l or, more simply, just Shee.
 Much of the forested island is officially designated as the South Baranof Wilderness.